AviatrixSystems/Docs/HowTos/meraki_to_transit.rst

 Build an Aviatrix Transit Network with multiple spokes
 ------------------------------------------------------
 1. **Launch Aviatrix Transit GW** `Follow Step 1 and Step 2 <http://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_ to launch an Aviatrix Transit GW and enable HA in the Transit hub VPC.
-You can consider using a new Transit hub VPC in case the existing Transit hub VPC does not have enough IP addresses to launch new instances.
-(The Aviatrix Transit GW pair)
+You can consider using a new Transit hub VPC in case the existing Transit hub VPC does not have enough IP addresses to launch new instances (The Aviatrix Transit GW pair).

 2. **Connect Aviatrix Transit GW to VGW** `Follow Step 3. <http://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_ At this point, VGW starts to advertise to Aviatrix Transit GW.
 Make sure you specifiy a different "AS" number for the BGP session of Aviatrix Transit GW connection to VGW.